Wild dogs at Little Mombo (© Dana Allen)

 The Okavango Delta becomes a lush paradise, with water-based safaris offering picturesque wildlife viewing from mokoros or boats.

-Tanzania’s Serengeti: the thrill of calving season (January to April)
+Tanzania’s Serengeti: the thrill of calving season (December to mid-March)

 There is still a fine selection of camps and lodges open and their rates are lower than in peak season.
 The resident wildlife viewing in the area is fantastic, with plenty of opportunities to see predators and other animals alongside the migrating herds and very few other vehicles vying for sightings.